Anchal-Prasad/Secure-And-Share-Govt-Document-with-Family/README.md

 ## Contributing

+Contributions are welcome!
+Here's how you can help:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)